-The Timer/Counter Overflow Flag (TOV0) is set each time the counter reaches BOT-TOM.
+The Timer/Counter Overflow Flag (TOV0) is set each time the counter reaches BOTTOM.
 The interrupt flag can be used to generate an interrupt each time the counter reaches the BOTTOM value.

 In phase correct PWM mode, the compare unit allows generation of PWM waveforms on the OC0 pin.
-Setting the COM01:0 bits to 2 will produce a non-inverted PWM.
-An inverted PWM output can be generated by setting the COM01:0 to 3 (See Table 55 on page 103).
+Setting the COM01:0 bits to two will produce a non-inverted PWM.
+An inverted PWM output can be generated by setting the COM01:0 to three (See Table 55 on page 104).
 The actual OC0 value will only be visible on the port pin if the data direction for the port pin is set as output.
-The PWM waveform is generated by clearing (or setting) the OC0 Register at the compare match between OCR0 and TCNT0 when the counter increments, and setting (or clearing) the OC0 Register at compare match between other than phase correct PWM mode.

-OCR0 and TCNT0 when the counter decrements.
+The PWM waveform is generated by clearing (or setting) the OC0 Register at the Compare Match between OCR0 and TCNT0 when the counter increments, and setting (or clearing) the OC0 Register at Compare Match between OCR0 and TCNT0 when the counter decrements.
 The PWM frequency for the output when using phase correct PWM can be calculated by the following equation: